 Other alarms: PCB overheat, 2 beeps(short); hall malfunction, 2 beeps per 0.5 sec

-If the main board was to overheat, there will be a flurry of urgent beeps in quick succession from the wheel, before the footrests start lifting backward.
+If the main board was to overheat, there would be a flurry of urgent beeps in quick succession from the wheel, before the footrests start lifting backward.

 Finally, let’s talk about some of the additional, quality of life features that the EX has to offer.

-The official app that is compatible with the EX allows the user to set the horizontal level or any footrest angle of the rider’s choice, making it ergonomic and customisable for every user.
+The official app that is compatible with the EX allows the user to set the horizontal level or any footrest angle of the rider’s choice, making it ergonomic and customizable for every user.

-The EX also comes with a nice and bright headlight which is adjustable between 100~6000 lumen.
+The EX also comes with a nice bright headlight that is adjustable between 100~6000 lumen.

-And finally, you can use your mobile phone to connect to the built in Bluetooth speakers within the wheel and jam to your favourite music while riding!
+And finally, you can use your mobile phone to connect to the built-in Bluetooth speakers within the wheel and jam to your favorite music while riding!